 More furnishings were added over the following years.
 These included symbols of world faiths on the corner piers, a reminder of the worldwide nature of the pandemic, which has taken over 40 million lives worldwide.
-Steel entry pillars and stands give a solemn tone to the chapel.
 A book of remembrance with nearly 500 names is displayed in a corner.
 A panel of the NAMES AIDS Quilt hangs from the chapel vaulting.
 The now 48,000 panel project was begun in San Francisco in 1987, each panel being made up of smaller units created by family and friends in memory of AIDS victims.
-The chapel panel is changed twice a year, although the San Francisco-born project is now based in Atlanta GA.
-The completed AIDS Interfaith Memorial Chapel was dedicated in 2000.
+The chapel panel is changed periodically.

 For further information, contact cathedral archivist Michael Lampen at [email protected]